Paula Ludovico

 • Acute Meyloid Leukemia

-Paula Ludovico graduated in Biology, University of Porto (1994) and did her Master thesis on Molecular Genetics at the University of Minho (1999).
-In 2002, she concluded her PhD in Biological Sciences at University of Minho.
-Since 2011, she is an Associate Professor with habilitation at School of Medicine and a Principal Investigator at the Health and Life Sciences Research Institute (ICVS), School of Medicine, University of Minho.
-Since 2019, she is the Pro-director for ICVS.
-Paula was a pioneer on the study of regulated cell death in yeast and fungi and has been using yeast as a eukaryotic model to address important scientific questions on cellular and molecular biology.
-Particularly, she has been exploiting the yeast chronological aging model to address important questions on proteostasis control during cellular aging.
-More recently, Paula Ludovico has been interested in another age-related disease, the acute myeloid leukemia (AML) and has been involved in many projects on diagnosis, pathogenesis (particularly on the role of autophagy and UPS), treatment and monitoring of AML.
-Her track record is currently mirrored by 86 publications in international peer-reviewed journals (>7000 citations and h-index=29, Scopus; March 2022) and 5 book chapters.
-She has been supported by funding agencies (e.g. FCT) and contracts with the industry (e.g., Amicus therapeutics and Novartis).
-She serves as an editorial board member for Cancers and Microbial Cell, and she has been an ad-hoc reviewer for more than 70 journals (e.g. Aging Cell, Cell Death and Differentiation, Autophagy and PNAS) and several funding agencies.
+Paula Ludovico graduated in Biology, University of Porto (1994), has Master thesis on Molecular Genetics, University of Minho (1999) and a PhD in Biological Sciences, University of Minho (2002).
+She is an Associate Professor with habilitation at School of Medicine and a Principal Investigator at the Health and Life Sciences Research Institute (ICVS), School of Medicine, University of Minho.
+From 2019-2023, she was the Pro-director for ICVS.
+Paula was a pioneer on the study of regulated cell death in yeast and has been using this eukaryotic model to address important questions on proteostasis and metabolism control during cellular aging.
+Paula Ludovico is also interested in an age-related disease, the acute myeloid leukemia, and has been involved in many projects on diagnosis, pathogenesis, treatment and monitoring of AML.
+Her track record is currently mirrored by 92 publications in international peer-reviewed journals (>9000 citations and h-index=32) and 5 book chapters.
+She has been supported by funding agencies and contracts with the industry (e.g., Amicus therapeutics and Novartis).
+She is an editorial board member for Cancers and Microbial Cell, and she has been an ad-hoc reviewer for more than 70 journals and several funding agencies.

 Scientific Highlights